 Source Receptor Pathway Pathway description Risk description Likelihood Conseq.
 Risk Justification Subsurface Vertical migration of leachate within the groundwater.
 Contaminated groundwater may impact deep- rooted flora.
 Rare Minor Medium (3B) It is possible that deep-rooted flora in close proximity to existing and historic waste cells may be impacted by leachate.
 Landfill gas - explosive & asphyxiant gases Site users and workers Air Landfill gas migration via direct venting into the atmosphere.
 Asphyxiation & explosion caused by the landfill gas.
 Rare Major Medium (1D) Any landfill gas generated will be rapidly dispersed and oxidised.
 Landfill gas - odour Site users and workers Air Landfill gas migration via direct venting into the atmosphere.
 Nuisance caused by the odour.
 Odour can be detected near the landfill surface.
 Likely Minor Medium (4B) It is likely that odour will be detected near the landfill surface and in close proximity to exposed waste.
 Landfill gas - odour Community- residents Air Landfill gas migration via direct venting into the atmosphere.
 Nuisance caused by the odour.
 Odour can be detected near the landfill surface.
-Unlikely Slight Low (2A) The closest residential site is located approx 900m to the west of the site (Sands Drive) and 1700m to the south (Fairway Drive).
+Unlikely slight Low (2A) The closest residential site is located approx 900m to the west of the site (Sands Street) and 1700m to the south (Fairway Drive).
 Given these distances, there would be a significant dilution of potential odours from landfill.
-There are minimal exposed faces, and the use of daily cover material further negates potential impacts.
-Landfill Fires Site users and workers Burning waste Bushfires causing a landfill fire.
-The combustion of waste materials can result in Possible Moderate Medium (3C) Site workers can be potentially exposed to fires as part of the day-to-day operations or while attempting to extinguish minor fires.
-Community - residents Air emits smoke containing toxic compounds. dangerous toxic emissions that includes dioxins, sulphur dioxide, lead, and mercury.
+There are minimal exposed faces, and the use of daily cover material further negates potential impacts. ires Site users and workers users and kers Burning waste Burning waste The combustion of lible Moderate Medium (3C) Site workers can be potentially exposed to fires as part of the day-to-day operations or while attempting to extinguish minor fires.
+Landfill Fires Community - residents Air emits smoke containing toxic compounds. dangerous toxic emissions that includes dioxins, sulphur dioxide, lead, and mercury.
 Unlikely Moderate Medium (2C) It is unlikely that toxic smoke emissions will impact surrounding sensitive receptors given the dilution and distance factors of these receptors from the facility.